What to do (and not do) when in the penalty box

-Here are 10 dos and don’ts for proper decorum before, during, and after your penalty:
+Here are the penalty box dos and don’ts for proper decorum before, during, and after your penalty:

 DON’T: Argue with the ref about your call.
 Once the whistle is blown, he/she will not change their mind.
 After all, it’s (hopefully) only two minutes out of your life.

 DO: Proceed to the sin bin in a calm and respectful manner.
 Game officials should never be harassed or mistreated.
 Most of them are there for the same reasons you are: to get out and have a good skate, while being a part of an exciting game of hockey.
 Like you, they are not there to be abused by anyone.

 DON’T: Berate the scorekeeper or other officials while in the box.
 You’ll only risk having additional minutes added to your time.
 Obviously, once the ref’s arm goes up and the whistle blows any further displays of bad behavior could lead to a game misconduct or, worse, suspension.

 DO: Accept your fate and do your time, then exit the box swiftly and without further incident.

 DON’T: Be too hard on yourself.
 The penalty you took might have been one that saved your team from getting scored on.
 And sometimes it’s simply a matter of being in the wrong place at the right time, like an accidental high sticking or tripping call.

 DO: While your team’s on the PK, take a moment to reflect on what you did do to land yourself in the box.
 If the call was accurate, avoid making the same mistake and putting your team at a disadvantage.

 DON’T: Once your penalty runs out, don’t automatically assume you should just leave the box and join the play.